simplyequipped/pyjs8call/README.md

 &nbsp;

 ### Responsibility
-It is the station operator's reponsibility to ensure they are complying with locally applicable laws.
+It is the station operator's reponsibility to ensure compliance with local laws.

 &nbsp;